Unitech/gridcontrol/README.md

 ### Softwares

-- net-functions-pm2: Allow interconnection of PM2s
+- gridcontrol: Allow interconnection of PM2s
-- net-functions-api: Library in your app to communicate with net-functions-pm2 process
+- gridcontrol-api: Module to send tasks among a grid of computer
-- net-functions-cli: CLI utility to simplify provisioning of Peers
+- gridcontrol-cli: CLI utility to simplify provisioning of Peers

 ### Inter connect process managers